Braga: Braga in the Republic

-The Castle of Braga, previously located in the city center, was destroyed in 1905 (to great popular fanfair), despite attempts to save it by several people such as archaeologist Albano Belino, who tried to change the location of his municipal museum to the building in an attempt to protect it.
+The Castle of Braga, previously located in the city center, was destroyed in 1905 (to great popular fanfare), despite attempts to save it by several people such as archaeologist Albano Belino, who tried to change the location of his municipal museum to the building in an attempt to protect it.
 Belino, disgusted, suffered from a stroke, dying the following year and ending up donating his estate to the Archaeological Museum of the Martins Sarmento de Guimarães Society.
 Albano Belino's dream of creating a museum in Braga was only realized in 1918, with the founding of a museum directly precursor to the Dom Diogo de Sousa Regional Museum of Archaeology.

-On 28 May 1926, General Gomes da Costa began his march from Braga to Lisbon starting the Revolution of 28 May, where he abolished the First Republic and implementing the dictatorial government which would eventually become the Estado Novo.
-In the tenth anniversary of the Revolution, dictator António de Oliveira Salazar, visited the city prompting a large fair, a parade and a speech, which he gave on the balcony of the Town Hall.
-Afterwards, the dictator would return several times to the city in its anniversary, such as the 40th anniversary.
+On 28 May 1926, General Gomes da Costa began his march from Braga to Lisbon starting the 28 May Revolution, which abolished the First Republic and established a dictatorial government which would eventually become the Estado Novo.
+The dictator António de Oliveira Salazar later visited the city on several anniversaries of the Revolution, including the 10th and 40th.

-In the 20th century, Braga faced similar periods of growth and decline; demographic and urban pressures, from urban-to-rural migration meant that the city's infrastructures had to be improved in order to satisfy greater demands.
+In the 20th century, Braga faced a similar period of decline suffering from demographic and urban pressures only to bounce back in the 1980´s, especially due to rural-to-urban migration which meant that the city's infrastructures had to be improved in order to satisfy greater demands.
+These trends continued to the 21st century, especially with a new wave of Brazilian immigrants settling in the city.
+Consequently, the city currently faces a housing crisis (reflecting the country's broader tendency) and urgently needs updates and improvements to several public infrastructures, especially public transportation.
+These topics were heavily debated during 2025's municipal elections.